ai4r/AIR-Act2Act.pytorch/README.md

 ## Overall system of the AIR-Act2Act
-A Kinect sensor captures the user’s 3D joint positions through skeletal tracking.
+A Kinect sensor captures the user's 3D joint positions through skeletal tracking.
 Then, the user's behavior is recognized using a deep neural network (DNN).
 The robot's behavior that responds appropriately to the user's behavior
 is selected according to the predefined rules.